Opana (Oxymorphone) Abuse and Addiction Treatment Options

-Before the OcyContin (oxycodone) reformulation of 2010, Opana abuse was not an issue in the U.S. because abusers preferred oxycodone.
+Before the OxyContin (oxycodone) new formulation of 2010, abuse of Opana was not an issue in the U.S. because abusers preferred oxycodone.
 According to Reuters, individuals had to switch to Opana after the reformulation since it is one of the easiest opioids to alter into an easily abused form.
+(12)

 In a 2013 petition to the FDA, Endo Pharmaceuticals sought to restrict the sale of generic oxymorphone and make Opana more difficult to abuse.
-The FDA declined to put safeguards on generic forms of Opana, making it possible for abusers to alter it for inhalation or injection.
+The FDA declined to put safeguards on generic forms of Opana, making oxymorphoneabuse possible by altering it for inhalation or injection.
+(13)